Twenkid/Theory-of-Universe-and-Mind/README.md

 * The absurdity and ill-definition of the copyright text in books; about compositional features, hierarchy, segmentation, ...
 2002-2003* : an ironic article, actual now with the generative models.
 Bulgarian: "Всички права запазени!": http://eim.twenkid.com/old/eim22n/eim22/prava22.htm
 English, Google Translated: "All rights reserved!" https://eim-twenkid-com.translate.goog/old/eim22n/eim22/prava22.htm?_x_tr_sch=http&_x_tr_sl=bg&_x_tr_tl=en&_x_tr_hl=bg&_x_tr_pto=wapp

+* "Principles of General Intelligence: Intelligence ~ Universe" - slides for a presentation given during an event in 2009 at Sofia Technical University, originally titled: "The Time Machine Exists: The Mind" (referring to general intelligence as a capacity for predictioon and causation and a universal simulation of virtual universes, predicting the future by creating models of the past etc.) https://research.twenkid.com/agi/2010/en/General_Intelligence_Principles_Caffe_Sci_2009_MTR.pdf

 * **"I will Create a Thinking Machine that will Self-Improve (an Interview with Todor): Dreamers and adventurers make the great discoveries.
 The scepticists' job is to deny their visions, and eventually not to believe their eyes"** http://artificial-mind.blogspot.com/2010/01/i-will-create-thinking-machine-that.html
  [the magazine editors choice of word for Self-Improve" in Bulgarian was "Self-Complexifies", to make itself more complex, due to the accumulation of complexity from the environment]